o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-DHTs:-more-than-just-storage.md

+---
+layout: post
-# DHTs: more than just storage
+title:  "DHTs: more than just storage"
+date:   2014-05-08 18:00
+categories: DHT, Ethereum contracts
+---

 [Distributed Hash Table](https://en.wikipedia.org/wiki/Distributed_hash_table)
 we will assume the with the DHT you get a file by naming it by its checksum,